Sorry, Grill. Air Fryers Are the Perfect Summer Kitchen Appliance

-“So what’s the?” is a question I get often.
+“So what’s the big deal with air fryers?” is a question I get often.
 Just this week I was pulling some impossibly crispy and not-at-all greasy air-fried fish and chips from the basket in my pleasantly chilled kitchen when it dawned on me; an air fryer just might be the perfect summer cooking tool.

 Hear me out…

-Yes, theis key for frozen drinks and the this time of year.
-But an air fryer can make so much of what that big, hot, indoor oven normally shoulders and do it in a fraction of the time (that means more time spent on the beach, people) and without .
-If you’ve ever tried roasting a chicken during a , you know what I’m talking about.
+Yes, the blender is key for frozen drinks and the grill certainly pulls its weight this time of year.
+But an air fryer can make so much of what that big, hot, indoor oven normally shoulders and do it in a fraction of the time (that means more time spent on the beach, people) and without overheating the house.
+If you’ve ever tried roasting a chicken during a heat wave, you know what I’m talking about.

 How much energy does an air fryer use versus a full-size oven?